Sakib99-cyber/Sakib99-cyber/README.md

 Skills: Core Language: Java / Python , Secondary Language: Javascript, HTML, CSS, Bootstrap etc.

-- 🔭 I’m currently working on Data Science with Python
+- 🔭 I’m currently working on Data Analysis with Python and Java for Back End
 - 🌱 I’m currently learning Python and JAVA
-- 👯 I’m looking to collaborate on Web Development
+- 👯 I’m looking to collaborate on Web Development and OOP
 - 🤔 I’m looking for help with Developers
 - 💬 Ask me about JAVA and Python related problem
 - 📫 How to reach me: You can email me (shakib.ahmed.iteo@gmail.com)